Klipper3d/klipper/docs/Overview.md

   perfectly square.
 - [PWM tools](Using_PWM_Tools.md): Guide on how to use PWM controlled tools such as lasers or spindles.
+- [IDEX printers](Dual_Carriage.md): Guide on setting up and calibrating an IDEX printer.

 ## Developer Documentation